98: What Do You Say?

 AFTERWARD AND QUESTION

-Again and again, the dilemma of whether declining a call for public service may be a superior act of service returns.
+Repeatedly, the dilemma of whether declining a call for public service may be a superior act of service returns.
 A veritable army of "would be Presidential contenders" are earnestly jockeying for position far in advance of the 2016 election cycle.
 Is there some point at which, "their time has passed" and they should step aside?
-We must pray that those faced with this quandary will receive Heaven's guidance to do what is best for the Republic.
+We must pray that those faced with this quandary will receive Heaven's guidance to do what is best for America.
 As the myriad "hopefuls" ponder their future, they might do well to study the life of George Washington, of whom the Smithsonian Magazine wrote: "George Washington: The Reluctant President.
 It seemed as if everyone rejoiced at the election of our first chief executive except the man himself."